Bikeman868/NPL/docs/SYNTAX.md

 Expression syntax in NPL is very similar to [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Expressions_and_Operators) with the following exceptions:
 - There are no functions, so function pointers and lambda expressions are not supported.
 - Data structures are immutable, so pre/post increment and decrement operators only work with `var` identifiers.
 - Object syntax is not supported.
-You can not write `{ x: 1, y: 2 }` type expressions.
+You can not write `{ x: 1, y: 2 }` expressions.
 - Since there are no objects in NPL, there is no `new`, `this`, or `super` operator.
 - There is no object destructuring support in NPL, but you can use the destructuring operator `...` to initialize a message with fields from another message.
 - NPL does not have a concept of `null`.
 Messages with optional fields can contain the value `undefined` as per JavaScript.